Dr. Thom Hasenpflug

 Thom Hasenpflug has percussion works published through K.P.P. (a division of Malletech – MPI), Alfred Music, Bachovich Music, Tapspace, and C. Alan Publications, former publishers Go Fish Music and Penn Oak Press, as well as his own label, “Hasenworks.”
 He is a proud product endorser of Salyers Percussion (sticks and mallets), Remo Drumheads, Sabian Cymbals and as a performing artist for the Yamaha Corporation of America.

-He has a wife and as of this writing now FOUR bunny rabbits; Originally from New York, he has lived in Pocatello, Idaho, since 2003.
+He has a wife and as of this writing four bunny rabbits; Originally from New York, he has lived in Pocatello, Idaho, since 2003.
+He enjoys cooking, skiing, poker, craft breweries, Mexico, and fantasy sports.